Standing for election

 Standing as a Councillor for a political party

-You do not need to be a member of a political party to stand as a Councillor.
+However, you do not need to be a member of a political party to stand as a Councillor.
 You will be classed as an independent.
-The majority of people become Councillors as a result of joining a political party.

 If you are thinking of standing as a candidate for a particular political party then you will need to be a member of that party's local organisation.